freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-use-adjectives-in-conversations/680e2de44baaad7305adc8ee.md

 `Does that work` é uma forma educada de verificar se uma sugestão ou arranjo está bom para alguém.
 Por exemplo:

-Podemos nos encontrar às 15h.
-Isso funciona para você?` – Isso pergunta se o horário é bom ou conveniente para a outra pessoa.
+`We can meet at 3 PM.
+Does that work for you?` – Isso pergunta se o horário é bom ou conveniente para a outra pessoa.

 # --scene--